 When you descend at the buoy, you drop down to 30-40 feet, then swim between large coral reef structures along a sand chute (known as 3 Anchor Chute) to The Wall.
-When you first descend, keep an eye out for the famous ‘seahorse’.
-This is a great photo op if you are an underwater photographer.
 As you swim along 3 Anchor Chute you will want to watch for turtles, stingrays, peacock flounder, and lobster, as well as barrel sponges and sea fans.

 When you reach Cane Bay Wall, make sure to look all around you and take in the magnitude of this natural wonder.
 On one side you will see colorful reef fish of all shapes and sizes, among the coral you will find eels, shrimp, and occasionally, a nurse shark.
 On the other side of you lies the open ocean.
 Don’t forget to look out towards the blue abyss as you swim along Cane Bay Wall as you will often see reef sharks or barracuda, and occasionally dolphins.
 If you are really lucky, you may see (or hear) humpback whales as they migrate through the Puerto Rico Trench.

 When heading back towards shore to make your ascent, take your time as you swim along the soft coral beds and sand; you may find a real seahorse, jawfish, flamingo tongues, sea turtles, spotted eagle rays, or conch.
 There is also a coral restoration garden at the orange buoy to the north of the ‘seahorse’ that is worth a look if your bottom time and air consumption are good.

 Cane Bay Wall offers something great for every level of diver.
 The barrier reef and The Wall are both an underwater photographer and a fish identification enthusiast’s dream come true.
 Any of St. Croix’s friendly dive shops can take you out to dive The Wall by boat, or you can rent gear, tanks, and weights right across the street from Cane Bay Beach at the Sweet Bottom Dive Center.
 Whichever you choose, have a safe and memorable dive…maybe I’ll see you down there!

 – Jennie Ogden, Editor